 Folsom is located on the eastern edge of the Sacramento Valley, just where the majestic oaks of the lowlands are beginning to transition to the mixed forests and pines of the Sierra Nevada foothills.
-And as a fast-growing suburb, it has had many non-native trees planted over the last several decades.
+And as a fast-growing suburb, many non-native trees have been planted over the last several decades.
 Trees become the responsibility of the landowners on whose property they are growing, and part of that responsibility includes the duty to properly maintain trees that may become overgrown, diseased, or even die.
-Trees that aren't properly maintained can lose limbs or even fall down entirely, and something as large and heavy as a tree limb can do significant damage to property -- or people -- that it may fall upon.
-The Folsom Tree Accident Attorneys at our law firm can assist people who have been seriously injured by falling trees or tree limbs by helping to identify the responsible parties and recover appropriate compensation from homeowners insurance and other types of coverage.When a California Tree Falls in the Woods . . .
+Trees that aren't properly maintained can lose limbs or even fall down entirely, and something as large and heavy as a tree limb can do significant damage to the property -- or people -- that it may fall upon.
+The Folsom Tree Accident Attorneys at our law firm can assist people who have been seriously injured by falling trees or tree limbs by helping to identify the responsible parties and recover appropriate compensation from homeowners insurance and other types of coverage.When a California Tree Falls in the Woods

 When the proverbial tree falls in the woods, there may not be anyone around to hear it, but trees in urban and suburban settings are much more likely to not only be heard but to fall upon people and their property.
-Large, fully-grown trees can weigh many tons, and large branches from a mature oak can weigh hundreds of pounds.
+Prominent, fully-grown trees can weigh many tons, and large branches from a mature oak can weigh hundreds of pounds.

 While not an everyday occurrence like car accidents, fatalities from falling trees and limbs are not extraordinarily rare events either:

 - One study published in Natural Hazards found an average of about 20 deaths per year just in wind-related tree "failures."